 With the professional help and supervision of a Florida prescription painkiller treatment addiction, those addicted to these medications can fully recover and lead healthy and happy lives.

 In order to help minimize the effects of withdrawal, it is critical that those who struggle with painkiller addiction undergo medical detoxification so they can get weaned off of these medications and get to a substance-free and stable state.
 During the detox process, staff will conduct a comprehensive medical and mental health evaluation to diagnose any co-occurring disorders that can impact the recovery process.
 Additionally, medications such as Suboxone may also be used to help clients ease through detox much easier.

 After detox, patients at a Florida prescription painkiller treatment facility will go through a rigorous inpatient drug treatment program where they will undergo an individualized recovery program made up individual and group therapy, life and coping skills training, relapse prevention education, and another essential treatment services.
-Ultimately, the goal of a Florida painkiller addiction treatment program is to give addicts and tools, support, and encouragement they need to live in meaningful life in recovery.
+Ultimately, the goal of a Florida painkiller addiction treatment program is to give people with Substance Use Disorder the tools, support, and encouragement they need to live a meaningful life in recovery.

 For those struggling with painkiller addiction, it can feel overwhelming and as though there is no hope.
 Fortunately, Ocean Breeze Recovery Center has the effective treatment programming, experienced staff, and full continuum of care that will help you recover in mind, body, and spirit.